 The Pony Express was slapped together.
 It was a temporary service running only until telegraph poles and wires could be installed.
 And it lasted just 19-months, from April 1860 to October 1861.

-The Pony had a contract to carry mail but was not established by the Post Office or US government.
+The Pony had a contract to carry mail but was not established or operated by the Post Office or US government.
 (Today's US Postal Service frequently blurs this distinction.)

 The freight-hauling firm Russell, Majors and Waddell ran it as a demonstration project, hoping to snag more government business.
 But the plan backfired due to extremely high costs.
 And the extra business went to others.

 The Pony Express operated in both directions.
 At first it covered nearly 2,000 miles (3,200 km) from the end of railroad tracks and telegraph wires in St. Joseph MO to Sacramento CA. The distance decreased as poles and wires went up from both ends.
 Initially the trip took 10 days, generally 12-15 days during the lone winter.
 A portion used pioneer trails, other sections went through open prairies, deserts, mountains and wilderness in what are now these states: MO KS NE CO WY UT NV and CA. (MO and CO had short distances.)

 Stagecoaches already ran along part of the MO-CA route, carrying paying passengers plus ordinary mail and newspapers.
 But their travel time was more than twice as long.
 Some mail from the east coast also went by ship around South America (!) which could take six-weeks.

 Galloping horses could go 8-10 MPH (13-16 km/h) in good weather over level ground.
 But they tired quickly at that pace and had to be swapped out at relay stations averaging just over ten miles (16 km) apart.
 Depending on the region, newly-tamed ("broken") fast mustangs or young horses were used--not ponies.